veuelive/veue/README.md

 - Heroku (Hosting)
 - AppSignal (APM)

+## Environment Variables

+PERSPECTIVE_API_ENABLED: true/false - Used to turn on or off the Perspective API
+PERSPECTIVE_API_SCORE_THRESHOLD: 0.0...1.0 - Cutoff values for not publishing chat messages, 1.0 being the worst and 0.0 being innocent
+GOOGLE_CLOUD_KEY: string - Needed for any GCP calls

 ## Streaming Architecture

 This is the sequence diagram for how the Electron JS app works with other components and how we setup a